 Trump's Supreme Court pick needs Senate approval: A look at the confirmation process

-The confirmation hearing for Brett Kavanaugh, President Trump’s pick for the Supreme Court, is expected to begin in early September.
+The confirmation hearing for Brett Kavanaugh, President Trump’s pick for the Supreme Court, will begin on Sept.
+4.

 Trump officially tapped Kavanaugh on July 9 – less than two weeks after Anthony Kennedy announced his retirement from the bench.